-Automatic topology management, provided by the Topology Management Function (TMF) automatically discovers neighboring nodes, sets up control paths between each node and a Master node, reacts on new nodes as well as node failures, and provides mechanisms for fast re-routing if necessary.
-The WiBACK Controller uses TMF information to assign radio channels (frequencies) or to select optimal end-to-end paths based on selectable criteria or policies.
-Monitoring information such as signal quality, link errors or end-to-end QoS violations may trigger self-healing processes.
+Automated topology management, provided by the Topology Management Function (TMF), dynamically discovers neighboring nodes, sets up (redundant) control paths between each node and a Master node, reacts to new nodes and node failures, and provides mechanisms for fast re-routing if necessary.
+The WiBACK Controller uses TMF information to assign radio channels (frequencies) or select optimal end-to-end paths based on selectable criteria or policies.
+Monitoring information such as signal quality, link errors, or end-to-end QoS violations may trigger self-healing processes.
 TMF implements a ring-based approach where a Controller node first brings up its radio interfaces and determines the optimal radio configuration.
 This is computed based on the radio interfaces' capabilities, possible regulatory restrictions (e.g. TxPower, DFS), and the ambient spectrum usage assessed by passive channel utilization analysis.
 Additionally, TMF may coordinate with external spectrum allocation databases (i.e., TVWS).
 Once this process is complete, the Controller starts sending WiBACK beacons via all its active interfaces to inform adjacent nodes about its availability.